 August-October 2005, pages 89-92

 “Every so often a designer comes up with a vessel that is a radical departure from convention and while some fade into obscurity, the FPB83 from Steve Dashew will not be one of them.
 Barry Thompson spent an afternoon aboard Wind Horse, a few days prior to its delivery trip from Auckland to Los Angeles and discovered a vessel that could well become the benchmark for future ocean capable passagemakers.”
-(Full text and photos will be available for download soon.)

 “If ‘location, location, location’ is the motto of the real estate business, then ‘purpose, purpose, purpose’ is the marine industry counterpart-a mantra no one believes as strongly as Steve Dashew.
 We saw how Dashew applied function to form in the conception of his legendary Deerfoot and Sundeer sailing yachts.
 He’s at it again, but this time he’s designed a motoryacht that he affectionately calls the Unsailboat.”
 (Click here for full text and photos – 100k.)